Tyendinaga Mohawk Territory: 2020 railway protest

 In February 2020, Tyendinaga Mohawk joined nationwide protests in solidarity with the hereditary chiefs of the Wetʼsuwetʼen, who were opposing the construction of the Coastal GasLink Pipeline through their territory in central British Columbia.
 On February 6, members of the Territory created a railway blockade by parking several vehicles near (but not on) a level crossing just north of the Territory on Wyman Road.
 Via Rail and Canadian National Railway (CNR) were forced to cancel service on vast parts of their continental network for the near month that the protest lasted.
 On February 21, some hereditary chiefs of the Wetʼsuwetʼen met and held a press conference with "Tyendinaga Mohawk people", reaffirming the solidarity between their nations in the face of human rights abuses and mistreatment at the hands of the police.

 The Ontario Provincial Police (OPP) decided not to act immediately on several injunctions issued by CNR, but gave the protesters notice on February 23 to clear their encampment by midnight to avoid prosecution for disobeying the injunctions.
 The protesters stayed.
 The Ontario Police intervened, arresting several protesters on February 24.
 As of February 27, 2020, ten people were facing charges in connection resulting from the protest and disruption of rail traffic.

-COVID-19 pandemic

-The Tyendinaga Mohawk Council responded to the World Health Organization declaring Coronavirus disease 2019 a pandemic by instituting several public health precautions starting March 13, 2020.
-Employees of the council were subject to travel restrictions and suspended from travelling outside of the community; all MBQ programming and March Break activities were cancelled; the community's schools and child care programs were closed as per Ontario's guidance; and sanitization measures were increased.
-Other government offices announced closures and cancellations of non-essential services throughout the following week, including the housing department, the Elder's Lodge, 7th Gen Technologies, the Post Secondary Education program, and the Ontario Works Department.
-On March 20, the TMC issued a statement to local restaurants and businesses, suggesting restaurants close their indoor dining areas and offer only take-out and delivery, and encouraging businesses that chose to stay open to increase sanitization measures and implement social distancing with customers.

-The community's efforts helped control the pandemic.
-The first case of COVID-19 on the Territory was not confirmed until November 5, 2020.
-The first death due to COVID-19 in the community was confirmed on February 19, 2021.

-Following a positive case identified on the Mohawk Bus Line, Quinte Mohawk School shifted to remote learning on February 23, 2021, until at least March 22, "out of an abundance of caution".
-Additionally, all high school students were encouraged to remain home until at least February 25 so that contact tracing could be completed.